Des Deroche at Happy Hour, 2016.

 though if the truth were known I

-did want them to
+did want them to learn a

 few things.